charmed-kubernetes/jenkins/docs/releases/stable/index.md

 Once the rebase has occurred we need to bump the same charms and bundle fragments in the `main` git branches to the next k8s minor version, e.g. `1.26/edge`.
-You don't have to do this right away; in fact, you should wait until you actually have snaps in the `$next/edge` tracks before making this change.
+You don't have to do this right away; in fact, you should wait until you actually have snaps in the `$next++/edge` channels before making this change.

 ### Build new CK Charms from release git branches

 **Job**: https://jenkins.canonical.com/k8s/job/build-charms/

-This job clones the `release_x.xx` branch for each of our repos.
+This job clones the `release_1.xx` branch for each of our repos.
 It then builds each charm using those local repos.
 After the charms are built, they will be promoted to the `beta` channel in Charmhub based on the build options shown below.